jefduncan729/ate/README.md

 * Connection Manager - to manage connections to various servers
 * SSL Support - allows for easy SSL certificate trusting
 * Work locally - allows saving/loading topologies to/from files
+* Console - if you have a Terminal Emulator app on your device, you can SSH to your host(s) and start Gateways with a menu selection

 ### Dependencies ###
 * API Server's common.jar and server.jar